emsterdam1/anRNAlab-Protocols/NGS/NEB-Ultra-II-Directional/End-Prep-Ligation-USER.md

 **1.** Dilute second strand synthesis product in 50 µL of water.

-**2.** Add 7 µL of End Prep Reaction Buffer and 3 µL of End Prep Enzyme Mix.<br/>Pipette mix each sample thoroughy and perform the following thermocycles:<br/>
+**2.** Add 7 µL of End Prep Reaction Buffer and 3 µL of End Prep Enzyme Mix.<br/>Mix each sample thoroughy and perform the following thermocycles:<br/>
-_Note: set heated lid > 75 °C._

   | Step | Temp | Time | Action |
   | ---------: | :--------: | :---------: |:---------: |